What Are The Levels Of Electrician Job?

 Master Electrician

 It is the highest level of electrician certification, with prerequisites varying from state to state.
-The major standard for most states is around four thousand hours of electric work as a Journeyman electrician, followed by a licensing exam to display an in-depth understanding of the National Electrical Code.
+The primary standard for most conditions is around four thousand hours of electric work as a Journeyman electrician, followed by a licensing exam to display an in-depth understanding of the National Electrical Code.
 Finally, Master electricians work on the most complicated industrial and commercial projects and have experience training Journeymen to do the same.

 Job Training, Licensing, Safety, And Pay